Paige Davis: Trading Spaces

-In 2001, Davis became the host of the TLC cable-TV network's redecorating television series Trading Spaces, replacing Alex McLeod.
+In 2001, Davis became the host of the TLC cable network's redecorating television series Trading Spaces, replacing Alex McLeod.
 Also that year, Davis married actor Patrick Page, with whom she appeared in Beauty and the Beast (making her married name Mindy Paige Page).
 Davis and Page's wedding was featured on the TLC series A Wedding Story.

 TLC dropped Davis in January 2005, to revamp the show with a host-less format.
 There was some media speculation that TLC's decision was in part motivated by Davis's appearance in TV Guide "wearing nothing but wallpaper" and her performance of a faux striptease in a "Broadway Bares/Equity Fights AIDS" charity event.
 The New York Post had reported in its "Page Six" column that Davis exposed her thong and permitted onlookers to touch her body.
 Davis responded to the story on the TLC message boards, writing that she had been dressed "...in a very modest, almost demure, yellow dress, cut to my sternum."
 She acknowledged that she had "flip[ped] [her] skirt for a second" and said that she "kept all of [her] clothes on at all times."
 She went on to characterize the article as "rumor and exaggeration" in its description of the event.
 The Post responded after Star magazine published three pictures of the event in their July 2, 2004, issue, noting that the photos showed Davis in poses that appeared to confirm the Posts version of the story.
 However, both Davis and the network insisted there was no connection between the controversies and the format change, which the network described as a decision to take the show "in a new creative direction."
 Davis subsequently signed a multi-year agreement with television syndication company King World Productions/CBS to develop new scripted and reality programming, including a deal to co-star in a daytime television program with interior designer Nate Berkus, but nothing came to air.

 TLC announced in November 2007, that Davis would return as host of Trading Spaces in January 2008, along with others formerly associated with the program.
-Reports on the announcement published in the New York Post and in Davis's hometown paper the Philadelphia Inquirer remarked on the earlier "bad press" in 2005, with the Post commenting, "Apparently, that 'new creative direction' has done an about-face," and the Inquirer quoting a network vice president who "doesn't know the specifics behind the perky Davis's firing, but called it 'shortsightedness.'"
+Reports on the announcement published in the New York Post and in Davis's hometown paper The Philadelphia Inquirer, remarked on the earlier "bad press" in 2005, with the Post commenting, "Apparently, that 'new creative direction' has done an about-face," and the Inquirer quoting a network vice president who "doesn't know the specifics behind the perky Davis's firing, but called it 'shortsightedness.'"

 Davis hosts new segments and interviews in The Best Of Trading Spaces, which debuted in January 2011, on TLC's sister channel OWN.Good Morning America announced on July 19, 2017, that Davis would be returning to the Trading Spaces reboot to serve as host.
 It premiered on April 7, 2018.